Jumpscale/g8cockpit/docs/installation/Using-Cuisine/using-cuisine.md

 - Portal configuration: `/optvar/cfg/portals/main/config.hrd`
 - Cockpit API configuration: `/optvar/cfg/cockpit_api/config.toml`

-By default JumpScale Cuisine install the Cockpit with ItsYou.online integration disabled.
-You can manually enable OAuth integration, as discussed in [How to Configure ItsYou.online Integration](../prep/Itsyou.online/configuration.md).
+By default JumpScale Cuisine installs the Cockpit with ItsYou.online integration disabled.
+You can manually enable this OAuth integration as discussed in [How to Configure ItsYou.online Integration](../prep/Itsyou.online/configuration.md).

 When changing configuration make sure to restart the **Cockpit API** (`cockpit_main`), **Cockpit Engine** (`cockpit_daemon_main`) and/or the **Portal** (`portal`):